 Whereas at LABEL/BREED, enthusiasts determined to design something innovative out of this waste.
-For this purpose they approach designers and manufacturers.
+For this purpose, they approach designers and manufacturers.

-They explained, “For this particular collaboration, we asked Marleen Kaptein to work with a group of aerospace engineers at NLR – the Dutch Aerospace Center – and the awesome fibre placement robot they have.”
+They explained, “For this particular collaboration, we asked Marleen Kaptein to work with a group of aerospace engineers at NLR – the Dutch Aerospace Center – and the awesome fiber placement robot they have.”

 Adopted machine from NLR is utilized for the manufacturing of structural components for the aerospace industry.
 It is now operating to bring this beautiful chair into life.
 It is ultra lightweight weighing 2.1kg.

 It is incredibly printed by the robot and fused together after cooling down.
 “The robot lays down the entire pattern in large 10 m2 sheets and we cut the backrest and seat from this.
-Therefore, each chair has a unique design, and if you place several chairs next to each other, you recognise that the pattern continues across the chairs.”
+Therefore, each chair has a unique design, and if you place several chairs next to each other, you recognize that the pattern continues across the chairs.”